 There are some steep pavements surrounding the hotel to be aware of, but plenty of slopes and access points more than make up for this.
 The hotel is ideally situated, just a short stroll to the impressively accessible Levante beach, 250m from Salou town centre and 1.5km from Port Aventura theme park.
 The area for the most part is flat and even, making it ideal for wheelchair users.

 I have to say the major selling point for me was the beach.
 Though not an experienced traveller, of all the beaches I have ever visited this one is by far the best.
 It’s vast, it’s flat, and there are numerous platforms which allow wheelchairs and prams to enjoy a smooth ride right down to the waters edge.
 I was pleased to see many others with various disabilities accessing the sands without the all too familiar struggle.

 Furthermore, the individuals who hire out sun loungers could always be counted on to offer a helping hand if and when needed.
 Without question they would often come running to the assistance of someone.
 This is not part of their job, nor is it commonplace (sadly), and so I feel it worthy of mention.

-On the whole my week in Salou provided me with the much needed respite and relaxation.
+On the whole my week in Salou provided much needed respite and relaxation.
 However, the biggest dilemma was saved for our last day.
 Our pre-booked taxi never arrived so we were forced to ask reception staff to telephone for a local cab asap.
 This took over an hour to arrive since there is only one wheelchair accessible taxi in the local area.
 Fortunately our return flight was delayed otherwise we would certainly have missed our flight.
 Despite this rather stressful conclusion to an otherwise enjoyable holiday, I would definitely recommend Disabled Access Holidays.
 However, it’s also important to do your own research and investigation prior to committing to any accommodation and travel arrangements.